 Almost Home — AKTHESAVIOR

-AKTHESAVIOR, one half of underground New York rap duo The Underachievers, had a productive 2020, releasing both FLATBU$H ¥EN, and Almost Home, a diverse collection of songs that marks a departure from the sounds of his previous solo releases.
-We’re presented with moody, ethereal tracks, which the Brooklyn-based rapper glides over with ease.
+AKTHESAVIOR, one half of underground New York rap duo The Underachievers, had a productive 2020, releasing both FLATBU$H ¥EN and Almost Home, a diverse collection of songs that marks a departure from the sounds of his previous solo releases.
+Fans are presented with moody, ethereal tracks, which the Brooklyn-based rapper glides over with ease.
 Featured on the record is a familiar assembly of Brooklyn’s underground rap scene, with appearances from The Flatbush Zombies, Pro Era’s Chuck Strangers and burgeoning artist Kenneth Cash.
 Of course, there’s still the running themes of spirituality and anime which have permeated many of his previous tracks.
 Almost Home is an excellent example of a rapper’s ability to adapt with the times and push their personal craft into unforeseen places.

 The World Is Lucki’s — LUCKI